Gabie-of-the-Bo/Ryna-Language/docs/pages/tutorial/steps/expr_macros.md

 Sometimes you want to use macros to create small code transformations that result in an expression (ie. not an **if-else**, **for**, **while** or definition).
 For this purpose, you can use the second type of macro that Nessa has: **expression macros**.
-Let's see how they work.
+Let"s see how they work.

 ## Syntax